louthy/csharp-monad/README.md

 ### A note about laziness

-All of the monads in this library are either delegates or wrappers for delegates (in the case of the `Parser<T>`).
+All of the monads in this library (except for those ending in `Strict`) are either delegates or wrappers for delegates (in the case of the `Parser<T>`).
 They all require invoking in one way or another to get to the underlying value.
 This could cause performance problems if you're not careful.
 For example, the `Option<R,L>` monad has `Value()` and `HasValue()` extension methods:

 ```C#
         Option<T> option = from x in DoSomething()